 Prior to commencing with the mock interview, the interviewee and interviewer ought to research each of the following:

-- A job description of the position you are seeking to attain.
+- The job description of the position you are seeking to attain.

 - The name of the company you are interviewing for.